iguanatwins/sqlofpsephology/README.md

 ```

-Here we can see the use of the __order by__ clause. this orders the output.
-The letters 'desc' stand for desc-ending so we can see the highest value at the top.
+Here we can see the use of the __order by__ clause. this orders the output and we've chosen Descending rather than the default of ascending.

 We may instead decide instead of seeing the whole range of values we just want to see our top value or top 5 values using the limit clause. (try to add the clause into the query)